zolotarovgl/GeneExt/Manual.md

 3. "gene" and "transcript" features have the same IDs - `GeneExt` may have troubles when parsing the file.

 > [!Warning]
 > Please, make sure your GTF file at least has "transcript" and "exon" features.
-Transcripts should have the same IDs as genes even if there is a single transcript per gene!
+Transcripts should __NOT__ have the same IDs as genes even if there is a single transcript per gene!

 # FAQs